datopian/specstore/README.md

 state definition:

-- `LOADED`: In the specstore, pipeline not created yet
+- `LOADED`: In the flowmanager, pipeline not created yet
 - `REGISTERED`: Waiting to run
 - `INVALID`: Problem with the source spec or the pipeline
 - `RUNNING`: Currently running